Mass media in Somalia: Radio

 The first radio communications were started by the Italians in Mogadishu in the late 1950s: the same Guglielmo Marconi supervised the radio station messages in the capital of Italian Somalia, that were the first in all Africa.
 Successively a public "radio service" was started (in Italian language) in 1938, but was limited to broadcast only in the area of Mogadishu-Genale-Villabbruzzi.

 Radio Mogadishu is the federal government-run public broadcaster.
-Established in 1951 in Italian Somaliland as a follow up of the "Radio Mogadiscio", it initially aired news items in both Somali and Italian.
+Established in 1951 in Italian Somaliland as a follow-up of the "Radio Mogadiscio", it initially aired news items in both Somali and Italian.
 The station was later modernized with Russian assistance following independence in 1960, and began offering home service in Somali, Amharic and Oromo.
 After closing down operations in the early 1990s due to the civil war, the broadcaster was officially re-opened in August 2001 by the Transitional National Government.

 Actually there are a number of radio news agencies based in Somalia.
 Radio is the most important and effective communication channel in the country and the most popular type of mass media.
 In total, about one short-wave and over ten private FM radio stations broadcast from the capital, with several radio stations airing from the central and southern regions and from Puntland.
 Most radio stations in Somalia are members of Network 2013, an association of local radio stations and a forum for national media leaders.

-Other radio stations headquartered in Mogadishu include Mustaqbal Radio, Radio Shabelle, Radio Bar-Kulan, Radio Kulmiye, Radio Dannan, Radio Dalsan, Radio Banadir, Radio Maanta, Gool FM, Radio Xurmo, and Radio Xamar, also known as Voice of Democracy.
+Other radio stations headquartered in Mogadishu include Ugbaad Media Mustaqbal Radio, Radio Shabelle, Ugbaad Media Radio Bar-Kulan, Radio Kulmiye, Radio Dannan, Radio Dalsan, Radio Banadir, Radio Maanta, Gool FM, Radio Xurmo, and Radio Xamar, also known as Voice of Democracy.